 - Find online communities interested in the topics you cover on your podcast.
-You might find a Facebook group or a Twitter chat or Slack channel.
+You might find a Facebook group, a Twitter chat, or a Slack channel.
 Engage with the audience in an authentic way and try to bring value to them by sharing the podcast.
-So, in essence you’re trying to find where people have already collected together, and then you can bring the podcast as a value add.
+So, in essence, you’re trying to find where people have already collected together, and then you can bring the podcast as a value add.

 - Focus on content that converts.

 How to develop and produce podcasts to maximize SEO benefits

 Podcasts by their nature are great for SEO.

 The individual episodes now are indexed and included in search engine results.

 And they’re often included in search engine results that have really high volume, a lot of competition and yet these episodes are getting in after only being around on the web for a week.